dfmadrid/bigreals/doc/irrationals.md

     var op2 = bigReals(12.57);
     var op3 = bigReals(-23456.45678);

-    console.log(op1.fac);
+    console.log(op1.fac());
     console.log(op2.fac(100));
     console.log(op3.abs());

-To compare a bigReals number with a normal number or another bigReals number, you could use the function *cmp*, which will return 0 if both numbers are equal, 1 if the bigReals number is bigger than the operando or -1 otherwise:
+To compare a bigReals number with a normal number or another bigReals number, you could use the function *cmp*, which will return 0 if both numbers are equal, 1 if the bigReals number is bigger than the operand or -1 otherwise:

     var bigReals = require('bigreals');
     var op1 = bigReals(12.57);